hahazz4/processor_design_project/notes.md

 They represent data storage elements in Verilog.
 They retain their value till next value is assigned to them (not through assign statement).
 They can be synthesized to FF, latch or combinatorial circuit.
 (They might not be synthesizable).

+## Questions
+Are the inputs to the 32 to 5 encoder 32-bits?
+(Probably not but just make sure)